 Viral sensations aside, social media empires are rarely built on just one platform.
 You’ll want to leverage all of your social media presences to promote your YouTube channel.

 Sounds easy enough, right?
 Not quite.
-Take note of our advice below:

 It’s not always best to post a YouTube link on your other social media channels.

 Since each social platform wants their native video content to succeed, they’re not likely to serve your YouTube links very well.
 The Facebook algorithm particularly punishes non-native videos in favor of videos directly posted to the platform.